Nemenick/CFM/README.md

 The folder 'Test_data' contains some example waveforms along with a csv file where some arrivals are stored.

-The networks have been developed with python 3.8 and tensorflow version 2.9.1
+The networks have been developed with Python 3.8 and TensorFlow version 2.9.1

 If needed, the file 'CFM_env.yml' can be used to recreate the environment required for utilizing the network with the provided script ('predict.py')<br>